-Utilities and organizations from Anchorage, Mat-Su Valley, Kenai Peninsula and Juneau hosted the challenge as part of Energy Awareness Month, recognized every year in October.
-In the Challenge, students completed a hands-on activity from the AK EnergySmart curriculum, learned how to calculate their energy usage and discovered ways to reduce their energy usage at home.
-Students then conducted an online home energy audit with their families and identified specific actions they would take to use energy more efficiently.
-Johanna Tennant’s sixth period science class at Palmer Junior Middle School is the 2017 statewide winner.
+Over 3,000 students will learn about energy efficiency this month and compete for prizes statewide as part of the Power Pledge Challenge.
+Utilities and organizations from Mat-Su, Anchorage, Kenai Peninsula, Seward, Bethel, and Juneau host the challenge as part of Energy Awareness Month, recognized every year in October.
+In the challenge, students complete a hands-on activity from the AK EnergySmart curriculum, learn how to calculate their energy usage, and ways to reduce their usage at home.
+They then conduct an online home energy audit with their families and identify specific actions they will take to use energy more efficiently.